Best Boston Neighborhoods for College Students Based on T Stops and Rent Trends

 Beacon Hill

-Similar to Back Bay, Beacon Hill is one of Boston’s most expensive neighborhoods.
-The area isn’t as popular among college students, but Beacon Hill does have two transit stops.
-The Charles Street stop on the Red Line allows for easy access to Harvard, MIT, and Tufts University, while the Bowdoin stop along the Blue Line allows for travel into the Financial District, Waterfront, and East Boston.
+Beacon Hill, much like Back Bay, is among Boston’s most prestigious and expensive neighborhoods.
+The area is well-connected by two key transit stops.
+The Charles Street stop on the Red Line offers convenient access to Harvard, MIT, and Tufts University, while the Bowdoin stop on the Blue Line provides seamless commutes to the Financial District, the Waterfront, and East Boston.

 Beacon Hill Average Rent Prices by the Bedroom